maxmind/getting-started-with-mmdb/blog-post.md

 In our example, we want to whitelist some IP addresses to allow them access to a VPN or a hosted application.
 For each IP address or IP range, we need to track a few things about the person who is connecting from this IP.

  * name
- * development enviroments to which they need access
+ * development environments to which they need access
  * an arbitrary session expiration time, defined in seconds

 To do so, we create the following the file `examples/01-getting-started.pl`